Shimona Mehta - MD EMEA, Shopify

 Few companies can claim the hyper growth story of Shopify, a Canadian unicorn company that has now globally scaled to establish itself as the stand out challenger to Amazon’s dominance in the ecommerce platform sector.
 At the centre of that story is Shimona Mehta, Shopify’s Managing Director for Europe, Middle East and Africa.

-A regular and valued member of the Founders Keepers CEO & MD Forum, Shimona was my special guest at April’s Forum, guiding 40 global business leaders through the lessons she and Shopify had learned through hiring and building teams in hypergrowth.
+A regular and valued member of the CEO/MD Forum, Shimona was my special guest at April’s Forum, guiding 40 global business leaders through the lessons she and Shopify had learned through hiring and building teams in hypergrowth.

-The key takeaways of her incredible fireside chat are summarized below.
+The key takeaways of her incredible fireside chat are summarised below.

 Judge your success in outcomes, not org size.